 - Self-service.
 During the pandemic, hotel guests became a lot more self-sufficient.
 At an increasing number of hotels, guests can now check themselves in, enter their room, and order a meal using just their smartphones.
 All without needing assistance from employees.
 Many guests now prefer to have self-service as an option.

 - Contactless services.
 The pandemic also accelerated demand for contact-free services like remote check-in and checkout and contactless payments.

 - Operational tools.
 Behind the scenes, hotel technology helps improve the guest experience by facilitating communications among front desk, housekeeping, and maintenance teams and replacing manual checklists with automated alerts.

 - Guest messaging.
 Guest service has shifted from in-person and phone calls to digital channels like web chat, SMS, and mobile apps for messaging.
-Today, you can integrate a guest messaging platform and power your communications with AI and chatbots, providing guests with instant answers to frequent questions.
+Today, you can integrate a guest engagement platform and power your guest communications with AI and chatbots, providing guests with instant answers to frequent questions.
 Another benefit to using a guest messaging platform is you can use it to send upselling notifications such as upgrades or add-ons to increase your revenue opportunities – a win-win for your guests and your business!

 - Cloud-based PMS systems.
 To connect all these applications, more hotels are turning to a cloud-based, integrated PMS platform that consolidates data and technology, empowering staff to provide a friction-free guest experience.

 7 strategies to improve the guest experience